 Blogging with purpose has a lot to do with writing content about what you’re passionate about, and aligning your blog goals with your life goals; this way, you can naturally create content that serves, not just your readers but, more importantly, yourself.

 But here’s the caveat.
-The more you create content based on what serves you first, there’s also a chance for you to lose some of your readers.
+The more you create content based on what serves you first, there’s also the chance for you to lose some of your readers.
 And that’s okay.
 Because I learned through the years that at the end of the day, you’d rather risk losing some of your readers if it means gaining more of yourself.

 Blogging requires hard work and time—hours and hours that you could be spending for yourself or for your family.
-You’d want to make sure that the investment you put into your blog is being spent into something that matters and something that lasts.
+You’d want to make sure that the investment you put into your blog is being spent on something that matters and something that lasts.

 I also guarantee that you will feel overwhelmed at one point or another.